How to start a clothing line: A complete strategy guide to building a clothing brand.

 - Origin and destination country

-Once you have this information, you can consider your options for shipping.
+Once you have this information, you can consider your options for shipping with custom printed retail boxes.
 If you’re using an overseas manufacturer and you’re new to the industry, they will usually help you through the process, although there are some factors to consider regarding your options:

 Shipping items by air is the fastest but most expensive way to move a bulk shipment.
 Although there are express and economy services available, the costs are likely to run into hundreds, if not thousands of pounds for a reasonably-sized product range.